sthomen/deadept/Adept.md

 is the number the cpuid leaf?

-cpuid0 - ?
-cpuid1 - ?
+cpuid0 - 'GenuineIntel' or whatever CPUID with rax set to 0x0 returns cpuid1 - CPU id number from CPUID with rax set to 0x1, _but without the first byte_

-serial - the serial number of the windows root drive(?) vendor - cpuid0 (cpu vendor id?) signature - packed bigendian unsigned int of some bits of cpuid1, struct.pack('>I', cpuid1[1:]) user - Windows user name (string)
+serial - the serial number of the windows root drive vendor - cpuid0 as bytes signature - packed bigendian unsigned int of some bits of cpuid1, struct.pack('>I', cpuid1)[1:] user - Windows user name (string)

 these values are packed: struct.pack('>I12s3s13s', serial, vendor, signature, user)